I've been running self-hosted services for a while now. What started as "can I host my own stuff?" turned into a setup that works for my needs.

 Role: Running way more stuff than it probably should

-This little guy is my workhorse for all the lightweight services I actually use daily:
+This handles all the lightweight services I use daily:

-The Pi handles all of this smoothly.
-The power consumption is minimal, and it's useful for testing new services before I decide if they're worth keeping around.
+The Pi handles all of this without issues.
+Power consumption is minimal, and it's useful for testing new services before I decide if they're worth keeping.

 Bmax B2 - The Media Server